Research & Commentary: Study Details the Public Policy Decisions Hurting Coal, Raising Electricity Prices for Consumers

 State And Federal Policies Distort Wholesale Power Markets At Expense Of Coal

-A new Policy Study authored by Isaac Orr, a policy fellow at the Center of the American Experiment and a former Heartland research fellow for energy policy, and Frederick D. Palmer, The Heartland Institute’s senior fellow for energy and climate, notes electricity prices in the United States have risen by 36 percent since 2003, and that one of the main causes of this spike has been the premature closure of coal-fired power plants.
+A new Policy Study authored by Isaac Orr, The Heartland Institute's Research Fellow for Energy Policy, and Frederick D. Palmer, Heartland’s Senior Fellow for Energy and Climate, notes electricity prices in the United States have risen by 36 percent since 2003, and that one of the main causes of this spike has been the premature closure of coal-fired power plants.

 Orr and Palmer argue the premature shut down of these plants is caused in part by state and federal policies, such as renewable energy mandates (REMs), and subsidies to “renewable” sources of energy, which have distorted wholesale power markets and purposefully made electricity more expensive and more difficult for coal to remain a competitive segment of the country’s energy portfolio.